CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

 The rest of the section is organized as follows.
-We first describe CARMI, our cache-aware design of RMI, in Section~\ref{sec:cache-aware}.
-In Section~\ref{sec:innerNodes}, we analyze the inner nodes from three perspectives.
-Section~\ref{sec:leafNodes} discusses the leaf nodes.
-The cost model of the entire index is described in Section~\ref{sec:cost model}.
+We analyze the inner/leaf nodes from three perspectives in Section~\ref{sec:innerNodes} and~\ref{sec:leafNodes}, respectively.
+The cost model of the entire index and the formal formulation of the index construction problem is described in Section~\ref{sec:optProblem}.
 Finally, in Section~\ref{sec:specific}, we briefly talk about a few specific tree node designs that we have implemented.